Leo-Times/Talit_Project_TwinTail/design_doc_leonardo.md

 <img src='img/wheel.png'>

-The steering wheel will be designed in CAD and then 3D printed.
+The steering wheel will be custom designed in CAD and then 3D printed.

 ##### basic dimensions